CityOfPhiladelphia/pinboard/README.md

 ## Release Notes

+### 0.3.9 - 6/15/2020

+* fixes issues with data rows that are missing geometries

 ### 0.3.8 - 6/14/2020

 * uses new releases of vue packages, uses airtable sources, mapbox styles hosted by mapbox